Skip to main content

 Description

 Reviews children and adolescent media use, with a particular focus on television, print, digital, gaming, and social media.
-Describes the role of media in shaping a variety of health-related behaviors and outcomes relevant to childhood and adolescence.
+Describes the role of media in shaping a variety of health-related behaviors and outcomes relevant to childhood and adolescence/young adulthood.
 Acquaints students with a variety of social and behavioral perspectives on child and adolescent development.
 Examines how media content frame critical issues related to child and adolescent health.

 Learning Objectives